juliachelsie/YourBookshelf/README.md

 ### Testing via lighthouse

 - I have tested the website in Devtools Lighthouse.
-The results are mostly good
+The results varies in performance, because the images are too big, i would like to fix this issue by scaling the images down in size, when i have access to a affordable image editing service.
+Otherwise the tests are good.

 ## Different web browsers.